 I’ve had male clients who believed there was never any forewarning about their behavior, yet they suddenly found themselves in a meeting with their supervisor and HR to discuss it.

 It is our job as humans to teach people how they can operate around us, and how they can treat us.
 It’s called ‘Setting Boundaries’.
-In my experience, when I’ve shared my issues with the offending party, they were very appreciative and totally clueless of the impact of their behavior.
+In my experience, when I’ve shared my issues with the offending party, they were very appreciative and totally clueless about the impact of their behavior.
 Obviously I’m not talking about sexual assault here, but rather marginalizing behavior.

 I’m suggesting that we all commit to speaking up and letting others know when what they’ve said is inappropriate.
 We all need to be part of the change we want to see in the world.